CHEESE CRISPS (MICROWAVE METHOD)

 Here's a picture to show how to arrange the cheese on the parchment paper:

-CHEESE CRISPS (STOVE TOP METHOD)
+CHEESE CRISPS (OVEN METHOD)

 Not sure about an ingredient you see here or where to buy it?
 Click here for information on just about any ingredient in this recipe.